meverett1167/bados-sg-agility-2018/docs/bados/module1.rst

 Add the DoS profile to a virtual server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below steps associate this profile with the |ltm| virtual server processing the application traffic in this lab.
+Below are the steps to associate this profile with the |ltm| virtual server processing the application traffic in this lab.

 1. Navigate to **Local Traffic > Virtual Servers > Virtual Server List** and select **vs\_hackazon\_http**.
 Under the **Security** tab on the top bar select **Policies**.